 We still need more books with Muslim characters.
 Hopefully. publishers will realize that readers like us want to see more diversity and continue to offer more books with diverse characters.

-The books on this list celebrate the Muslim faith as well as cultures within this faith community such as Egyptian, Pakistani, and Somali.
+The books on this list celebrate the Muslim faith and cultures within the Islamic faith community, such as Egyptian, Pakistani, and Somali cultures.

 Read these picture and chapter books with your kids and students; they’re really good, well-written stories that you’re going to love.